Meins321/DIY-VAN-CONTROL/README.md

 # DIY-VAN-CONTROL
 Build a Raspberry-Pi/Node-Red Van Control System.

 This system is based on Node-Red, so it can be used on different platforms.
+We're mainly talking about a Raspberry Pi  setup here.
+Since we're using the wifi of the RPI, model 3B or newer is recommended.
 It has a modular flow system.
 Each flow provides seperate functions.

-already done and working:
+Already done and working:
 - Nextion Display
 - DS18b20
 - Webasto W-Bus integration.